buttermilk-crypto/tweetPepper/README.md

 The block is of type -S, for signature.

-The CreatedOn date and time is encoded in full ISO 8601 format.
+The CreatedOn date/time is encoded in full ISO 8601 format.

 The DigestAlgorithm is currently one of CubeHash-224, CubeHash-256, CubeHash-384, or CubeHash-512.